 California lawmakers have passed a landmark bill that reshapes how some companies do business.
 The legislation, known as Assembly Bill 5 (AB5), was passed into law and will go into effect on January 1, 2020.

 Many businesses across the U.S. have shifted to independent contractors to reduce labor costs, but labor experts say they often misclassify workers to avoid offering costly benefits like health care, paid vacation and sick time, and retirement plans.
 As defined in AB5, an independent contractor is a person who runs an independent business; who is hired by a company to do something outside of that company's usual course of business; and who has full say over how, where and when they complete that job.
-The bill exempts dozens of occupations, including artists, doctors, lawyers, architects, accountants, private investigators, commercial fishermen, manicurists, and estheticians, but leaves many industries affected that have come to rely on contract labor.
+The bill exempts dozens of occupations, including some artists, doctors, lawyers, architects, accountants, private investigators, commercial fishermen, manicurists, and estheticians, but leaves many industries affected that have come to rely on contract labor.